What older people need to know to stay safe from COVID-19.

 - Caring for a person with dementia at home

-If you are feeling unwell, you should stay home.
-Call your doctor or Healthline on 0800 358 5453 to get advice on whether you should be tested.
+If you’re feeling unwell, stay at home.
+Call your doctor or Healthline on 0800 358 5453 to get advice on whether you should be tested for COVID-19.

-You might still need to reach out to friends, family and neighbours for help, even under Alert Level 2.
-There are also several support services available who can help you access services you need:
+You might still need to reach out to friends, family and neighbours for help, even under Alert Level 1.
+Many businesses may also be able to help with delivering items to you if you call them.

 If you need a prescription, call your doctor and they will advise if you should pick it up from the pharmacy or it can be delivered to your doorstep.

 If you are working and considered at risk of severe illness from COVID-19, talk to your employer.
 A risk assessment in your workplace should identify what the risk is for you and how it can be reduced.

 Agree with your employer on what you can do safely and consider taking extra precautions.
 Discuss with your employer whether you can work from home, or other ways to keep safe while at work or travelling to work.
 You should also speak to your friends, family or local GP to make sure you are safe.